ZeusOfTheCrows/zeusofthecrows.github.io/web/useful-sites.md

 ---
 ## Useful Sites

-Some useful websites I've stumbled upon during my rovings of the internet.
+Some useful websites I've stumbled upon during my rovings of the internet. some of these rather push the definition of useful, but i didn't know how else to categorise them.

 I bear no responsibility for the contents of these pages, I just thought they were cool.